Affiliate links on Android Authority may earn us a commission. Learn more.

 To enable Developer Options, go to Settings-->About Phone-->Software information (on some phones) and tap on Build number multiple times until you see a pop-up saying You are now a developer.

 Why should you enable Developer Options on Android?

-Now, as the name implies, Developer Options are a set of tools and settings designed to assist an app developer in optimizing their products and tracking down errors.
-For example, the option called Pointer location provides a precise reading of user input.
-While this is great for a developer that needs to understand touch location and movement, the overlay is fairly unusable for your everyday computing.
+Developer Options is a set of tools and settings designed to assist an app developer in optimizing their products and tracking down errors.
+For example, the Pointer location option provides a precise reading of user input.
+While this is great for a developer who needs to understand touch location and movement, the overlay is unusable for your everyday computing.

 If you are willing to do a little tinkering, there are some excellent features available for power users.
 One can take a deeper look into CPU and RAM processes, limit background processes, force apps into a split-screen mode, access advanced reboot options, simulate or hide notches, speed up or slow down animations, and more.
 Enabling Developer Options is also an essential process for those who like rooting and installing custom ROMs.